Who Am I?

 Since I get to know my clients on a very personal level, I believe that it is important that my clients also know a little bit about me as an individual.

 I grew up in Minsk, Belarus, and moved to the Chicagoland area in my adolescence.
-In my free time, I enjoy reading, playing video games, and spending time with my furry zoo (2 cats and 3 dogs).
+In my free time, I enjoy reading, playing video games, and spending time with my furry zoo (1 cat and 3 dogs).
 I love nature, the greener the better, and so I really enjoy spending time outside, biking, hiking, and camping.

 I am a systemically trained therapist, which means that I view each person in the context of their experiences and relationships around them, both past and present.
 I also work from a collaborative therapy lens, and so I believe that each client is an expert of their own lives and experiences while I am an expert on the process of therapy.
 I see myself as walking beside you on your journey, whether or not we know where the path leads, but I am excited to see where it will take us!
 My goal is to get you to a place where you can walk this path on your own, but along the way I will guide you, I will support you, and I will challenge you.
 I tailor my work to each client and their needs, and so your journey will be unique to you.
 Even if you feel overwhelmed or unsure about what you want from therapy, or what "change" you want to see, it's OK!
 We'll figure it out together.